Home

 End With an Even Page Count

-If your book ends on an odd page, add a blank page (usually before your About the Author page).
+So if your book ends on an odd page, add a blank one.
+Usually that goes before something like your About the Author page if needed.

 Export to PDF

-When everything looks clean, export your file as a PDF for print.
-This is the format KDP expects.
-To do it, go to:
+Once everything looks right, export the file as a PDF for print.

 File → Save As → PDF